Guides and Resources

 Photography and Publicity Release (for members)

-These handouts, power point presentations, and guides are optional resources to aid in the development of new programs.
+These handouts, power point presentations, and guides are provided as resources to aid in the development of new programs.
 They can also be used by current programs to help streamline existing programs.

 Using Truescreen & Fieldprint (updated 11.1.21)